windytan/redsea/README.md

 ### Formatting and filtering the JSON output

-The JSON output can be tidied and/or colored using `jq`:
+You can get tidier json output using `jq`:

     $ rtl_fm ... | redsea | jq

-It can also be used to extract only certain fields, for instance the program
+It's also useful for extracting only certain fields, for instance the program
 type:

     $ rtl_fm ... | redsea | jq '.prog_type'